 Why this course

 An accessible programme, designed to suit busy professionals with evening teaching to help you fit your master's around work commitments.

-This course will encourage you to specialise in your particular areas of interest, reflecting your professional role and future career goals in education leadership and management.
+You can specialise in particular areas of interest to reflect your current professional role and future career aspirations.